First light broke cold over the Talan Settlement.First light broke cold over the Talan Settlement.

 Not one word.

-Blood roared in his ears.
-All those eyes, heavy as bone.
+Blood roared in his ears, all those eyes heavy as bone.
 The baby moved again—small sound, cloth rustling—and the crowd flinched.

-The space around Torven widened.
+Someone stepped back, then another, and the space around Torven widened.
 People pulled away, recoiling but not running.

 He didn't stop.